boots-edu/textbook/source/original/week11.md

 __Topic: Interfaces__ An  _interface_  is a contract that describes the shape of data \(or a class\) without values or implementation\.

 Interfaces can contain methods as well\.
-They don’t include the implementation\, they are just stating that the class must contain that method in order to compile\, so users of the class know it contains that method\.
+They don't include the implementation\, they are just stating that the class must contain that method in order to compile\, so users of the class know it contains that method\.

 Here we can see that Triangle contains an array ofPoint objects\, and a draw method\, therefore it correctly implements the Drawable interface\.